intel-analytics/ipex-llm/python/orca/example/learn/pytorch/brainMRI/README.md

 ```

 ## Prepare the dataset
 You can download the dataset [here](https://www.kaggle.com/datasets/mateuszbuda/lgg-mri-segmentation/download).
+Put the downloaded data in the current working directory.

 ```
-# You can download the dataset to your project path.
 unzip archive.zip

 # if you use yarn-client, the dataset should be sent to the excutors.